chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/encrypted.md

 3. A key file path
 4. Options, comma-separated

-There are many options which are out of scope here, and in a lot of cases you do not even need any.
+There are many options which are out of scope here, e. g. for when you want to unlock multiple devices using a single passphrase or other more sophisticated setups, but in a lot of cases you do not need any.
 In our case we will use the `luks` option.
 If you have an SSD and wish to enable TRIM, you will also want to add `discard` like `luks,discard` (and enable it in LVM, but that is out of scope for this guide).